Managing by Network

 Course requirements:

-• Attend 10 or more live webinars to earn a certificate of course completion.
-Participants will not receive a certificate by completing self-study in place of attending 10 or more live webinars.
+• Attend 10 or more live webinars to earn a Certificate of Completion.
+Participants will not receive a certificate by watching recordings in place of attending 10 or more live webinars.

 • Complete an individual Training Needs Self-Assessment and Course Evaluation; each survey takes about 20-30 minutes.
 Self-Assessment results serve as a benchmark for course participants and enable us to tailor the course to meet the training needs of the incoming class.